 The inspiration for this post actually came from one of my favorite TED Talks with Shonda Rhimes, an author and TV show writer.

-There are certain self-care routines I practice whenever I feel like this and one of them is listening to positive messages via podcast, TED Talks and music.
-On this particular day, I was listening to an interview with a famous author and TV show writer.
-She was talking about her year-long journey of “saying yes” to the goals, values, experiences and opportunities she had long made excuses to “say no” to all in the name of being too________ (fill in the blank with busy, stressed, overwhelmed, inexperienced, fat, unattractive, boring…you get the idea…the crazy things we tell ourselves that tear us down instead of lift us up.)
+In this talk, she spoke about her year-long journey of “saying yes” to the goals, values, experiences, and opportunities she had long made excuses to “say no” to all in the name of being too________ (fill in the blank with busy, stressed, overwhelmed, inexperienced, fat, unattractive, boring…you get the idea…the crazy things we tell ourselves that tear us down instead of lifting us up.)

 Use a stamp pad and stamps OR stencils and markers OR stickers to number the front of each tag with the date.

-- Volunteer at a local homeless shelter, women’s shelter or pet shelter.
+- Volunteer at a local homeless shelter, women’s shelter, food bank, or pet shelter.

 - Help your neighbor or an elderly family member put up Christmas lights.

-- Buy the meal or drink of the vehicle behind you while you’re in the drive-thru.
+- Buy the meal or coffee of the vehicle behind you while you’re in the drive-thru.